AysllaGomes/salary-discount-calculator/README.md

       "salarioLiquido": "8726.41"
     }

+## Changelog

+All major changes to this project are documented in the file [CHANGELOG.md](./CHANGELOG.md).

 ## License

 This project is licensed under the MIT License - see the [MIT licensed](LICENSE) file for details.

+## Contributing

+1. Fork the project.

+2. Create a branch for your feature (git checkout -b feature/feature-name).

+3. Commit your changes (git commit -am 'Add a new feature').

+4. Push to the original repository (git push origin feature/feature-name).

+5. Create a new Pull Request.